Using esbuild Context Watch Mode for Incremental Rebuilds

 - Incremental rebuilds fire: after

 node dev.mjs, savesrc/index.tsand confirm aRebuilt in <ms>msline appears.
-The millisecond figure should be far below the cold-build time you measured in the diagnosis step. - Server serves fresh output:
+The millisecond figure should be far below the cold-build time you measured in the diagnosis step.
+If it is roughly equal to the cold build, the context is not being reused — the usual cause is code that recreates the context on each change instead of reusing the one handle.
+If no line appears at all, the file you edited is not in the graph, or the plugin’sonEndis being shadowed by alogLevelthat is notsilent. - Server serves fresh output:

 Gotchas & edge cases